 - An external partner – a partner relevant to the research question in the public, private or third sector

 If you’re an external partner in search of an academic lead, LIDA can help to put you in touch with a relevant academic who will mentor and supervise the work of the data scientist.
-If you’re an academic in search of an external partner and funding, our Research & Innovation Development Manager can help you.
+If you’re an academic in search of an external partner and funding, contact our Research & Innovation Officer, Jodi Gunning.